Guide

 Teacher's Guide

-Create, lock, and share a classroom diagram
+Create, lock, and share a classroom whiteboard

 2. Lock it in the Admin panel: use the lock feature to prevent unintended edits while students navigate and discuss.